procf/procf.github.io/content/authors/Soohee/_index.md

 ---
 # Display name
-title: Milad Saadat
+title: Paniz Haghighi

 # Full Name (for SEO)
-first_name: Milad
+first_name: Paniz
-last_name: Saadat
+last_name: Haghighi

 # Is this the primary user of the site?
 superuser: true